blueberryapps/onion-form/readme.md

 ```

 - `onClick`: callback function for submitting form
-- `isValid`: returns true/false based on fields validations runned against state (errors doesn't need to be in store)
+- `valid`: returns true/false based on fields validations runned against state (errors doesn't need to be in store)
 - `hasErrors`: returns true if form is invalid (based on state from Redux)

 ## Translations